Hardness and Approximation of Minimum Convex Partition: NP-hardness of MCP and MCT

 \begin{lemma}[Lingas~\cite{lingas1982power}] A minimum tiling with convex sets of a wire uses either vertical or horizontal rectangles but not both.
 Any other tiling requires at least one more convex set. \end{lemma}

 The second tool is called a junction, and it serves to model a clause.
 Figure~\ref{fig:junction} depicts a junction corresponding to a clause of three literals.
+Figure~\ref{fig:junctionZoom} shows a zoom on the most important part of a junction.
 A junction has three arms, represented as dashed black line segments.
 A junction for a clause of two literals is obtained by blocking one of the arms of the junction.
 The blue line segments have length $1+\varepsilon$, for a fixed $\varepsilon$ arbitrarily small.
 Therefore, the red line segments are not aligned with the long black line segment to their right.
 A junction can be in four different orientations, which can be obtained successively by making rotations of $90^\circ$.
 Let us consider the orientation of the junction in Figure~\ref{fig:junction}.
 One wire is connected from the left, one from above, and one from the right.
 A wire can only be connected to a junction at one of its bends (see Figure~\ref{fig:wire}).
 We then remove the line segment corresponding to the arm of the junction, as illustrated in Figure~\ref{fig:junction}.

 If the tiling of the wire connected from the left is horizontal, then one of the rectangles can be prolonged into the junction.
 The same holds for the wire connected from the right.
 On the contrary, a rectangle can be prolonged from the wire connected from above only if the tiling is vertical.
 If a rectangle can be prolonged, we say that the wire \emph{sends true}, otherwise it \emph{sends false}.
-If a clause contains two negative literals $\bar{x},\bar{y}$ and one negative $z$, the corresponding junction is as in Figure~\ref{fig:junction}, or the $180^\circ$ rotation of it.
+If a clause contains two negative literals $\bar{x},\bar{y}$ and one positive $z$, the corresponding junction is as in Figure~\ref{fig:junction}, or the $180^\circ$ rotation of it.
 The wire corresponding to $z$ is connected from above or below, and the wires corresponding to $x$ and $y$ are connected from the left and from the right, or vice versa.
 Therefore, the wire corresponding to $z$ sends \emph{true} if and only if $z$ is set to \emph{true}.
 On the contrary, the wire corresponding to $x$ (respectively $y$) sends \emph{true} if and only if $x$ (respectively $y$) is set to \emph{false}.
 If the clause has two positive literals, then the junction is vertical, and the junction behaves likewise.

 Lingas proved that when minimising the number of convex polygons in a tiling, for each junction at least one adjacent wire sends \emph{true}.
 Before stating Lingas' lemma exactly, we need to explain the first step of the construction of the point set.